Stock market today: Wall Street remains relatively stable, near record highs - ExBulletin

 NEW YORK (AP) U.S. stocks held relatively steady Tuesday, near record highs.

-The S&P 500 was virtually unchanged in morning trading.
-The Dow Jones Industrial Average was down 108 points, or 0.3%, as of 10:30 a.m.
-Eastern Time, and the Nasdaq Composite Index was up 0.2%.
+The S&P 500 fell 0.2% in afternoon trading.
+The Dow Jones Industrial Average was down 163 points, or 0.4%, as of 12:49 p.m.
+Eastern Time, and the Nasdaq Composite Index was virtually unchanged.

-Those gainers helped offset a 2.3% drop from Chevron, which warned its impending takeover of Hess could be in jeopardy.
-Energy companies are in talks with Exxon Mobil and China National Offshore Oil Corp. regarding a joint exploitation agreement for a project off the coast of the Guianas.
-If they fail to reach an acceptable solution, Chevron said in a filing with U.S. securities regulators that its merger with Hess may not be finalized.
+Those gainers helped offset a 2.2% drop from Chevron, which warned its impending takeover of Hess could be in jeopardy.
+Energy companies are in talks with Exxon Mobil and China National Offshore Oil Corp. regarding a joint operating agreement for a project offshore Guyana.
+If they fail to find an acceptable solution, Chevron said in a filing with U.S. securities regulators that its merger with Hess may not be finalized.

-Chevron was one of the main reasons for the drop in the Dow Jones industrial averages.
-Hess fell 3.3%.
+Chevron was one of the main reasons for the fall of the Dow Jones Industrial Average.
+Hess fell 3.2%.

 Nvidia also weighed on the market.
-Its decline of 0.6% took a tiny bit of the shine off its breathtaking run.
+Its 0.1% drop took a tiny bit of the shine off its breathtaking run.
 Its stock is still up more than 50% year to date, after soaring nearly 240% last year, amid a Wall Street frenzy around artificial intelligence technology.

-Even though the change in Nvidias' shares has been so small, it carries additional weight on the S&P 500 because it is the third-largest stock on Wall Street in terms of market value.
+Even though the change in Nvidia's stock has been so small, it carries additional weight on the S&P 500 because it is the third-largest stock on Wall Street in terms of market value.
 It and a handful of other big tech companies have been responsible for a huge and disproportionate share of the S&P 500's rally since its October 2022 low.

-To see how top-heavy the market has become, think about how the S&P 500 would perform if it gave equal weighting to every stock move.
+To see how top-heavy the market has become, consider how the S&P 500 would behave if it gave equal weight to the movements of every stock.
 The S&P 500 beats that equal-weighted index by a wide margin on a one-year rolling basis, just shy of the Dot.com bubble record, according to Barclays strategists.

 However, unlike that bubble, the companies driving the growth this time around are actually making profits and aren't just relying on hype.